 NBA is one of the major professional basketball leagues in Northern America, with 30 teams (29 in the United States and 1 in Canada).
-The league changed its name when it was merged with a rival league, the National Basketball League
+It came as the 1948-49 merger of the Basketball Association of America (BAA) and the National Basketball League (NBL).

-Before this time, each league was different and hosted different franchises.
-Of all these teams that played in both the company, very few have made it into the NBA.
+Before the merger, each league was different and hosted different franchises.
+Of all the teams that played in both leagues, very few made it into the NBA & are in existence till now.

-Further, preserving something for a long time and building its culture is tough.
-Something as operational as a team is much more complex than any other entity.
+Preserving something for a long time and building its culture is tough.

 Hence, without wasting time, let us know how these teams survived for a long time.

 The teams mentioned below are assembled based on their foundation period.
-In addition, they are also created based on the longevity of the National Basketball Association.
+In addition, they are also created based on the longevity of the NBA.

 Quick View